RossBoylan/mccli/bin/python/Notes.md

   - [x] Update package version and changelog
   - [x] Reintegrate with main `repeatable` branch
   - [x] Publish changes
-  - [ ] Extend flexible specification of inputs and outputs to `DatFile`, `SDFile` and other related classes and functions.
+  - [x] Extend flexible specification of inputs and outputs to `DatFile`, `SDFile` and other related classes and functions.
 This might be good to do before publication, in case I broke something.
   - [ ] Centralize random number logic in one place.
 Currently both `InpFile` and `DatFile` have independent code.
 Unclear how feasible this is since they have different types of correlations they are trying to achieve, and different sets of special rules. (maybe)
     + [x] transform from mean and sd to distribution parameters now done centrally
     + [ ] see list above (Sampling for .inp and .dat Files) for differences
+    + [ ] handling of out of bound inputs
+      * [ ] check LogNormal
+            Modified to compute params from mean and sd only for legal values and then use those legal parameters with an appropriate mask Check that it all done properly in all places.
+      * [ ] Problematic because the current specification gives special handling to out of bounds values for only .dat or only .inp files in some cases, as noted in previous section.
+      * [ ] check handling of illegal values for other distns, including Normal, to see if it has a similar structure.
   - [ ] In particular, `InpFile` should use the new, percentile-based logic to achieve correlation, instead of unreliable use of internal random generator state.
   - [ ] Allow specification of log-normal parameters the old way (on the log scale) (maybe)
   - [ ] Allow specification of truncated distributions; current code does censoring, bringing extreme values in to the boundary. (maybe)